-It’s normal to feel pangs of anxiety from time to time, especially when in stressful or uncertain situations.
-However, when this anxiety starts to affect wellbeing and quality of life, it’s serious health issue —– and one that affects many seniors.
+It’s normal to feel pangs of anxiety from time to time, but during the COVID-19 pandemic, this may understandably happen more frequently.
+However, when this anxiety starts to affect well-being and quality of life, it’s serious health issue —– and one that affects many seniors.
 The assisted living team in Camden County, NJ shares some insight.

 Why Does Anxiety Affect More Seniors?